 Reported incidents were down this week for the second week in a row but the distribution of events was somewhat unusual with nearly half associated with the theft of crude or gasoline, or events near pipelines.

 This is more fun than anything else at this point.
 We have taken our Security Incidents Near Hydrocarbons counts and color coded the departments.
 The more red the color the more incidents.
 The fewer, the “cooler” the situation and thus the department is “blue”.
 We have superimposed the outlines of the major basins for reference.

 Last Friday, Defense Minister Juan Carlos Pinzón addressed the National Hydrocarbons Agency (ANH) conference in Cartegena.
 The speech was full of statistical information and the crowd gave him a standing ovation.
 This is the MinDefensa press release on the speech, translated and with commentary by Hydrocarbons Colombia.

 We have been tracking incidents near hydrocarbons infrastructure since the beginning of 1Q12.
 The Colombian government and the Colombian Petroleum Association track events where the infrastructure itself is attacked.
 We use a radius of 20km and count any event that involves terrorism of one form or another.
 We believe this gives a more accurate picture of the risk associated with a particular area.
 It also allows us to assess the risk of zones that do not yet have infrastructure, such as an exploration block.

-We have started tracking security events that could be important for the Oil and Gas.
+We are tracking security events that could be important for the Oil and Gas.
 These are not necessarily direct attacks on oil and gas infrastructure but evidence of terrorist activity in zones of hydrocarbons interest.
-See our dedicated page here for a complete listing and methodology.
-We will only be publishing significant events and summaries in the Hydrocarbons Colombia page.
+See our dedicated page here for a complete listing and look here for methodology.